Last updated on August 4th, 2021 at 12:40 pm

 one cup of cooked mushrooms contains 2.7 mg of iron which is 15% of the RDI.

-There are other varieties of mushrooms which are in iron are Morels, Oyster and Shiitake.
+Other varieties of mushrooms are in iron are Morels, Oyster, and Shiitake.

 8. Olives :

 We take it as a vegetable but olives are more into fruits.

 Every 100 gm of olives has 3.3 gram of iron which is 18% of the RDI.

 They are high in fiber, vitamin A and E.

 Olives have other health benefits like having olives can reduce the chances of heart diseases.

 These sweet and sour fruits have very significant nutritional value.